Selenium: General health effects

 The effects of selenium intake on cancer have been studied in several clinical trials and epidemiologic studies in humans.
 Selenium may have a chemo-preventive role in cancer risk as an anti-oxidant, and it might trigger the immune response.
 At low levels, it is used in the body to create anti-oxidant selenoproteins, at higher doses than normal it causes cell death.

 Selenium (in close interrelation with iodine) plays a role in thyroid health.
 Selenium is a cofactor for the three thyroid hormone deiodinases, helping activate and then deactivate various thyroid hormones and their metabolites.
-Isolated selenium deficiency is now being investigated for its role in induction autoimmune reactions in thyroid gland in Hashimoto's disease.
-However, in a case of combined iodine and selenium deficiency, selenium deficiency was shown to play a thyroid-protecting role.
+Isolated selenium deficiency is now being investigated for its role in the induction of autoimmune reactions in the thyroid gland in Hashimoto's disease.
+In a case of combined iodine and selenium deficiency was shown to play a thyroid-protecting role.